 Anesthesia for Breast Surgery

-For breast sentinel node or axillary node surgery, your surgeon will often request a nerve block for anesthesia.
-When patients receive a nerve block for anesthesia they often receive sedation during the surgery.
-But, they may also receive general anesthesia.
-The decision whether to have sedation or general anesthesia is based on the type of surgery and on your medical problems.
+For breast sentinel node or axillary node surgery, your surgeon often will request a nerve block for anesthesia.
+When patients receive a nerve block for anesthesia, they often receive sedation during the surgery.
+But, they also may receive general anesthesia.
+The decision to have sedation or general anesthesia is based on the type of surgery and your medical issues.